-

 Important Things to Note about the Revised Policy

-• All current criteria for appointment and promotion in a clinical department remain in the revised policy.
+- All past criteria for appointment and promotion in a clinical department remain in the revised policy.
 The major change is that impact is now the main criterion.
 To help you compare the current and new policies, the CARCAP Chair has created a Crosswalk of the Two Criteria Policies

-• Faculty proposals currently underway or initiated before July 1 will be processed using the current policy.
+- Faculty proposals currently underway or initiated before July 1 will be processed using the prior policy.

 We thank you for your patience as we work to update materials, systems, and process documentation related to these changes.
 The OFA team is working hard to make this a smooth transition for all.